 --python-option PYTHON\OPTION Specify a command-line option to pass to the Python interpreter at runtime.
-Currently supports "v" (equivalent to "-debug imports"), "u", and "W for Windows)
+Currently supports "v" (equivalent to "-debug imports"), "u", "W <warning control>", "X <xoption>", and "hash\seed=<value>".
+For details, see the section "Specifying Python Interpreter Options" in PyInstaller manual.

-<warning control>".

--s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended
+-s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows)